-For a limited time, you can get the Pen/Bookmark Set FREE when you purchase a journal.
+We have brought back our special offer!
+Right now, you can get the Pen/Bookmark Set FREE when you purchase a journal.
 The Grandmother’s journal comes with a beautiful floral pen with coordinating magnetic bookmark, and the Grandfather’s journal comes with a fine writing pen with magnetic bookmark.

-*Grandmother Legacy Journals are in stock now
+*Grandmother Legacy Journals are back in stock now

 and ready to ship!